 We will begin accepting applications from October 1.
 You should complete an admission request through Studielink.
 You will receive a confirmation of your request as well as login details for VUnet.
-Complete the application and upload all required documents relating to the admission requirements in the VUnet portal before the application deadline (April 1 for non-EU students and June 1 for EU students).
-EU/EEA students with an international degree who do not need housing services through Vrije Universiteit Amsterdam can still apply until 1 June.
+Complete the application and upload all required documents relating to the admission requirements in the VUnet portal before the application deadline (June 1 for EU students).

 Complete your application in time!